Thelma Dís Ágústsdóttir

-Thelma Dís Ágústsdóttir (born 30 September 1998) is an Icelandic basketball player for Ball State University and a member of the Icelandic national basketball team.
-She won the Icelandic championship and the Icelandic Basketball Cup in 2017 when she was named the Úrvalsdeild kvenna Domestic Player of the Year.
+Thelma Dís Ágústsdóttir (born 30 September 1998) is an Icelandic basketball player for Keflavík of the Úrvalsdeild kvenna.
+She played college basketball for Ball State University.
+Thelma won the Icelandic championship and the Icelandic Basketball Cup in 2017 when she was named the Úrvalsdeild kvenna Domestic Player of the Year.
+In 2024, she was named the Icelandic Female Basketball Player of the Year.

 Basketball career

 Keflavík 2013–2018

 Thelma came up through the junior ranks of Keflavík, playing her first games during the 2013–2014 season.

 In February 2017, she won the Icelandic Cup with Keflavík.
-She helped Keflavík to win the national championship in 2017, defeating reigning champions Snæfell 3-1 in the finals.
-In the fourth and deciding game, she had 13 points, 7 rebounds and 5 assists in Keflavík's 70-50 victory.
+She helped Keflavík to win the national championship in 2017, defeating reigning champions Snæfell 3–1 in the finals.
+In the fourth and deciding game, she had 13 points, 7 rebounds and 5 assists in Keflavík's 70–50 victory.
 After the season, she was named the Úrvalsdeild Kvenna Domestic Player of the Year.

 Despite interest from colleges in the United States, she returned to Keflavík for the 2017–2018 season, helping them win the 2018 Icelandic Cup.

 Ball State Cardinals 2018–2021

 In June 2018, she agreed to play for Ball State University in the Mid-American Conference.
 During her freshman season, she started all 31 games, averaging 9.6 points and 4.1 rebounds per game.

-On 31 December 2019, she scored 21 points and made 5 of her three point shots in an 84-49 victory against Urbana University.
+On 31 December 2019, she scored 21 points and made 5 of her three-point shots in an 84–49 victory against Urbana University.

-During her final season, she averaged 11.8 points while making 44% of her three point shots.
+During her final season, she averaged 11.8 points while making 44% of her three-point shots.